-- Function: dump-classpath [java] Coptional classloader

-- Function: ensure-java-class [java] jclass

-Attempt to ensure that the Java class referenced by JCLASS exists in the current process of the implementation.

-- Function: ensure-java-object [java] obj

-Ensures OBJ is wrapped in a JAVA-OBJECT, wrapping it if necessary.

-- Function: get-current-classloader [java]

-- Function: get-default-classloader [java]

-- Function: jarray-component-type [java] atype

-Returns the component type of the array type ATYPE

-- Function: jarray-from-list [java] list
+- Function: dump-classpath [java] & optional classloader not-documented - Function: ensure-java-class [java] jclass Attempt to ensure that the Java class referenced by JCLASS exists in the current process of the implementation. - Function: ensure-java-object [java] obj Ensures OBJ is wrapped in a JAVA-OBJECT, wrapping it if necessary. - Function: get-current-classloader [java] not-documented - Function: get-default-classloader [java] not-documented - Function: jarray-component-type [java] atype Returns the component type of the array type ATYPE - Function: jarray-from-list [java] list

 Return a Java array from LIST whose type is inferred from the first element.

-For more control over the type of the array, use JNEW-ARRAY-FROM-LIST
+For more control over the type of the array, use JNEW-ARRAY-FROM-LIST.

-- Function: jarray-length [java] java-array

-Returns the length of a Java primitive array.
+- Function: jarray-length [java] java-array Returns the length of a Java primitive array.

-- Function: jarray-ref [java] java-array & rest indices
+- Function: jarray-ref [java] java-array &rest indices